Calibration of Local-Stochastic Volatility Models by Optimal Transport: Introduction

-In the present work, inspired by the theory of optimal transport, we introduce a variational approach for calibrating LSV models that does not require any form of interpolation.
 In recent years, optimal transport theory has attracted the attention of many researchers.
-The problem was first addressed by Monge \cite{monge1781memoire} in the context of civil engineering and was later given a modern mathematical treatment by Kantorovich \cite{kantorovich1948}.
-In 2000, in a landmark paper \cite{benamou-brenier2000}, Benamou and Brenier introduced a time-continuous formulation of the problem, which they solved numerically by an augmented Lagrangian method.
-In \cite{brenier1999} and \cite{loeper2006}, the dual formulation of the time-continuous optimal transport has been formally expressed and generalised as an application of the Fenchel--Rockafellar theorem \cite{villani2003book}.
-The problem has then been extended to transport by semi-martingales.
-Tan and Touzi \cite{tan-touzi2013} studied the optimal transport problem for semi-martingales with constraints on the marginals at initial and final times.
-More recently, Guo and Loeper \cite{guo2018path} further extend the semi-martingale problem to a more general path-dependent setting.
+The problem was first addressed by \citet{monge1781memoire} in the context of civil engineering and was later given a modern mathematical treatment by \citet{kantorovich1948}.
+In 2000, in a landmark paper, \citet{benamou-brenier2000} introduced a time-continuous formulation of the problem, which they solved numerically by an augmented Lagrangian method.
+In \citet{brenier1999} and \citet{loeper2006}, the dual formulation of the time-continuous optimal transport has been formally expressed and generalised as an application of the Fenchel--Rockafellar theorem \citep[see e.g.,][Theorem 1.9]{villani2003book}.
+This method has been also applied in \citet{huesmann2017} to study a time-continuous formulation of the martingale optimal transport.
+Recently, the problem has been extended to transport by semi-martingales. \citet{tan-touzi2013} studied the optimal transport problem for semi-martingales with constraints on the marginals at initial and final times.
+More recently, in \citet{guo2018path}, the semi-martingale optimal transport problem was further extended to a more general path-dependent setting.

-In the area of mathematical finance, optimal transport theory has recently been applied to many different problems, including model-free bounds of exotics derivatives \cite{henry2016explicit}, robust hedging \cite{dolinsky-soner2014} and stochastic portfolio theory \cite{pal2018exponentially}.
-The authors in \cite{guo2017local} explored its application to LV model calibration by adapting the augmented Lagrangian method of \cite{benamou-brenier2000} to the semi-martingale transport.
-We also mention that a variational calibration method was proposed in \cite{avellaneda1997calibrating} much earlier, although the connection with optimal transport was not established at that time.